 The color of the 2022 Bike to Work Day t-shirt is Pink.

 Be one of the first 15,000 to register and show up at the pit stop where you register.

 No. The T-shirts are for bicyclists who register and come to the pit stop.

 Neither WABA nor Commuter Connections (Metropolitan Washington Council of Governments) have any Bike to Work Day T-shirts.
 The week following Bike to Work Day you may email your pit stop manager to ask if any T-shirts are left over.
 If extra T-shirts are available, pit stop managers do not have the resources to mail you a shirt.
-At the pit stop manager’s discretion, any possible left over T-shirts may be available for pickup.
-Keep in mind that your pit stop manager may still be working from home and will not be able to make pick up arrangements until they return to working at their physical office again.
-Neither WABA nor Commuter Connections (Metropolitan Washington Council of Governments) have any Bike to Work Day T-shirts.
+At the pit stop manager’s discretion, any possible left over T-shirts might be available for pickup.

-We cannot guarantee T-shirt sizes for participants.
+No. T-shirts sizes are first come first served.
 We have a good mix of sizes; Extra Small (XS) to Extra-Extra Large (XXL).
 Please do not contact the pit stop in advance to reserve a specific T-shirt size.

 There are several bicycles being awarded as grand prizes.
 Only registered participants are eligible to win a bike or any other raffle prizes.
-Winners need not be present this year.
-Some pit stops may have a limited number of giveaway items at the pit stop, while supplies last.
+Pit stops have a limited number of giveaway items, while supplies last.

 Although helmets are not required for adults, they are recommended.